Class of 1943 Professor of Philosophy

 Another main area of research for me concerns the philosophy and psychology of prejudice and stereotyping.
 Since prejudiced beliefs characteristically involve making generalizations about a group of people, understanding the nature of generic generalizations has the potential to illuminate aspects of social prejudice.
 Much of my on-going work in this area is conducted in collaboration with Marjorie Rhodes.

 I am also interested in the question of why certain academic disciplines, but not others, have large gender gaps.
 In an on-going project, Andrei Cimpian and I are investigating why this might be so, and what might be done to address these gender gaps.
+The first of our papers on the topic will be published in early 2015 in Science.

 Please click here for my online papers, here for my CV, and here for media coverage of my work.